Tortrix moth

 Dark strawberry tortrix, photo: Svdmolen - CC by 2.5

-Parasitic wasps and predatory bugs are among the natural enemies of tortrix moths.
+Parasitoid wasps and predatory bugs are among the natural enemies of tortrix moths.

 Where to find

-• Deciduous trees, shrubs and herbaceous plants in the ornamental and vegetable garden.
+• Deciduous trees, shrubs and herbaceous plants in the ornamental and vegetable garden

 Control